chandand07/ai-quiz-generator-project/README.md

 3. Receive notifications when a quiz is about to start.
 4. Enter the quiz code provided by your educator to access the quiz.
 5. Complete the quiz within the allocated time.
+6. Do not switch tabs or leave the fullscreen mode until the quiz is submitted.
-6. View your results and performance analytics after submission.
+7. View your results and performance analytics after submission.

 ## API Integration

-Nebula integrates with the Google Generative AI API for quiz generation.
 To use this feature:

 1. Obtain an API key from the Google Cloud Console.
 2. Add the API key to your backend `.env` file.